dyllanhope/Advert-Statistics-Dyllan-hope/README.md

 | `clicks`   | `number` | Number of clicks this ad has recieved       |
 | `cost`     | `number` | The total cost of the ad                    |

+#### Clear all the statistics in memory
+Clears all statistics saved in memory.

 ```http
   POST /statistics/clear
 ```
-Clears all statistics saved in memory.